An N.C. Christmas tree shortage has some ringing alarm instead of jingle bells

 “We can’t get any trees,” said Tommy Farmer, the president of the organization.

-For years, the Optimist Club took over a local lot, xxx.
+For years, the Optimist Club took over a local lot.
 Farmer said they had been doing that since the late 1960s.

 But not this year.